What Decatur, IL Seniors Need to Know About the Coronavirus Disease (COVID-19)

 Coronavirus Disease Symptoms and Precautions

 While much about COVID-19 is still unknown, reported illnesses have ranged from mild symptoms to severe illness and even death.
 Older adults and people who have underlying medical conditions like heart disease, diabetes, and lung disease are at the higher risk of severe illness.
-Eight out of 10 deaths reported in the U.S. have been in adults 65 years old and older (CDC).

 The CDC instructs you to get medical attention immediately if you have any of these severe symptoms: